Skip to main content

 RESEARCH AND HOPE FOR THE FUTURE

 Advancements in neuroimaging techniques, such as MRI and PET scans, are being studied to improve the early detection of CBD.
-These tools help in differentiating CBD from other neurodegenerative diseases with similar symptoms.
+These tools help in differentiating Corticobasal Degeneration from other neurodegenerative diseases with similar symptoms.

 In terms of treatment, clinical trials are testing various pharmacological treatments that aim to manage symptoms or slow the progression of the disease.
 This includes trials of medications that may reduce tau pathology or protect nerve cells from damage.
 Big leaps are being made in the field of Alzheimer’s research, which will hopefully aid in the advancement of PSP & CBD clinical trials.